sreenathmmenon/llmswap/README.md

 - 💰 **Cost Optimized** - Use cheaper providers for learning, premium for complex problems
 - 🔄 **Workspace Detection** - Automatically loads project context ⭐ NEW

-**Traditional AI tools give you answers. llmswap v5.1.0 gives you a personalized learning journey that REMEMBERS.**
+**Traditional AI tools give you answers.
+LLMSwap v5.1.0 gives you a personalized learning journey that REMEMBERS.**

 ## 🏆 Production-Validated with LMArena Top Models

-**Every model in llmswap's defaults comes from LMArena's top performers:**
+**Every model in LLMSwap's defaults comes from LMArena's top performers:**

 All 10 providers ship with carefully selected default models based on LMArena rankings and real-world production testing.
 We track arena performance and update defaults to ensure you're always using validated, battle-tested models.